 Speaking = Giving

-While I’ve been listed as a top motivational speaker, and a top business keynote speaker in the past, I wanted to share the love and list out some speakers who inspire others and who are at the forefront of their fields.
+While I’ve been listed as a top motivational speaker, and a top virtual keynote speaker in the past, I wanted to share the love and list out some speakers who inspire others and who are at the forefront of their fields.

 The spark that drives people to greatness resonates across all sectors and pushes people towards success regardless of their background.

 So if you’re looking for someone who can inspire change and connect with people no matter the situation, or even if you just want awesome content for your event, you need to find speakers with universal insight that delves deeper than just crunching numbers and selling products.

 Personal success does not equal speaking ability.
 The greatest motivational speaker aren’t just the ones who have achieved success in business but those who know how to practically share their insights with others.

 Here are several speakers that motivate and inspire with all of their keynotes:

 Few speakers engage with an audience the way John Hall does.
 John is all about leaving a speech with clear takeaways, and he is willing to go the extra mile to make sure that happens.

 Author of the bestselling book Top of Mind, his speeches cover ways you and your team can be more engaging to the people that matter most to you so that consistent opportunity comes to your company.

 Author of The Art of Mentoring, Ravishankar Gundlapalli wants to help audiences reach their full potential.
 Founder and CEO of MentorCloud, Ravi gives audiences the tools necessary to connect and learn from the right mentors in order to grow their success.
 If you feel your team is in need of some guidance, Ravi is the speaker for you.